lechnerc77/azd-compatibility-azure-function/README.md

 ![azd hook os specifics](./assets/os-specific-hook-validation.png)

-Hmmm...checking the JSON schema the reason for that becomes clear:
+Hmmm ... checking the JSON schema the reason for that becomes clear:

 ```json
  "definitions": {